 People are regularly doing things like that.
 Mashable reports, “In a 2014 story, Capital Public Radio in Sacramento, California, reported that roughly 20,000 items, each priced at $500 or more, were left at checkpoints around the country.
 Those items eventually get sent to TSA's Virginia headquarters, while less valuable objects make their way to re-sale shops.”

 If you’re one of the few people who cannot just walk over to the laptop tree and pick a new laptop, there are steps you can take.
 In addition to sending a message to the TSA on Twitter at or Facebook, you can call their Lost & Found.
-Just in case you forgot this thing.
+Just in case you forgot your loaded gun or fingernail thingy.

 Everyone agrees: The most important part of the wedding is the hashtag.

 You could have the right dress, cake, and DJ, but if your hashtag fails to inspire and delight your guests, guess what, no one had a good time.
 The hashtag lives on long after the music ends and leaves an indelible print on your pictures.
 It’s the first thing that guests ask for and the last thing they forget.

 So why would you leave the hashtag up to the amateurs?

 Gunning for the title of most millennial job of 2016, Marielle Wakim, a Los Angeles-based magazine editor, is offering personalized wedding for a low, low price.
 “Happily Ever #Hashtagged,” Wakim’s business offers hashtags, charging $40 for one and $115 for three options.
 She’s also willing to tag bachelor and bachelorette parties.

 Recently, Wakim’s wedding hashtags were featured on Good Morning America, where John Legend didn’t seem too impressed by them.
 Although, we’re in agreement, the one she wrote for George and Amal Clooney, “AmalYourGeorge,” was pretty solid.